byu-oit/UAPI-Specification/REST Guidelines.md

 Common response codes for a `POST` request include:

 - `201` - The resource was created.
 If a response body is provided then it should represent the resource created and look very similar (ideally identical) to the resource returned by `GET /{id}`.

+    Additionally, a `Location` header should be set, specifying the endpoint for where the created resource can be retrieved.
+For example, if the created resource had `5` as an identifier then the location header would look like this `Location: http://email-registry.com/5` or like this `Location: /5` (location relative to POST request location).

 - `400` - There is something wrong with the request.
 The response body would ideally include a description of what was wrong with the request.